 Diet and Alternative Therapies

-Exercise can help keep everything in your body working better, and prevent weight gain, fatigue and depression, whether it’s the result of an under active thyroid, or just getting another year older.
-Aim to get at least 30-45 minutes of heart rate-raising exercise most days of the week.
+Exercise can help keep everything in your body working better and prevent weight gain, fatigue and depression, whether it’s the result of an underactive thyroid, or just getting another year older.
+Aim to get at least 30-45 minutes of heart-pumping exercise most days of the week.